Getting Started

 - Navigate to Canvas — Click "Canvas" in the top navigation bar

-- Generate with AI — Click the "Generate from Intent" button and describe your intervention
+- Generate with AI — Click the "Generate Logic Model" button and describe your intervention

 - Example: "OSS impact on Ethereum ecosystem"